 PPC – With PPC, determining the keywords that deliver the best performance is an inherent part of the process.
 Keywords that don’t perform well are deleted or have their bids reduced and keywords that produce better results are bid into higher positions.

 A significant portion of the work done to build a PPC campaign is keyword research.
 Various tools are used to identify words and phrases prospects use to search for your products.
 However, if a client has an existing campaign, even if it was under-performing, it can be a virtual treasure chest of valuable information.
 When you consider all the different keyword matching options and the use of negative keywords, the total number of keywords in a small business PPC campaign can be a few hundred to as many as a few thousand.
-In my own AdWords account I have fewer than 50 keywords, but well over 5,000 negative keywords!
+In my own Google Ads account I have fewer than 50 keywords, but well over 5,000 negative keywords!

 On-going work required